-A chest X-ray is a procedure that produces images of the inside of the chest.
+A chest x-ray is a procedure that produces images of the inside of the chest.
 It helps doctors assess the condition of the lungs, heart and chest wall.
-The process of producing a chest X-ray is fast and easy, so it can is especially useful evaluating injuries in emergency situations.
+The process of producing a chest x-ray is fast and easy, so it can is especially useful in evaluating injuries in emergency situations.
 It is also one of the first procedures performed to evaluate symptoms such as chest pain, a persistent cough or difficulty breathing.

 What are Chest X-rays Used to Diagnose?